Capital punishment in Maryland: Recent history

 After the Furman v.
 Georgia decision of the Supreme Court of the United States ruled that death penalty statutes were unconstitutionally arbitrary in their application, the Maryland legislature removed all arbitrariness by making death the mandatory punishment for first-degree murder once again.
 Such laws were found by the Supreme Court to be unconstitutional in Woodson v.
 North Carolina.
 As such, the Maryland legislature took the route which the Supreme Court had found acceptable in Gregg v.
 Georgia and introduced bifurcated trials, where the jury first decided guilt and then punishment, mandatory appellate review, and the weighing of aggravating and mitigating circumstances.
 Further laws changes in 1987 and 1989 excluded juveniles and people who had intellectual disabilities from execution.

 The first person to be sentenced to death under Maryland's current statute was Richard Danny Tichnell, who was found guilty of murdering Garrett County Sheriff's Deputy David Livengood in 1979.
 Tichnell's sentence was overturned on appeal, as were two successive death sentences that prosecutors won against him.
 A fourth jury declined to impose the death penalty, and Tichnell died in 2006 of natural causes while serving a life sentence.

-In 1994, the method was changed to lethal injection for persons convicted after March 25, 1994.
-For persons sentenced before March 25, 1994, the condemned is given the choice between lethal injection and gas inhalation.
+In 1994, the method was changed to lethal injection for those convicted after March 25, 1994.
+For those sentenced before March 25, 1994, the condemned is given the choice between lethal injection and gas inhalation.
 John Thanos was put to death using lethal injection on May 16, 1994.
 This was the first execution in Maryland in over 30 years.
 Governor Parris N. Glendening halted executions in Maryland by executive order on May 9, 2002, while a state-ordered University of Maryland, College Park study of capital punishment was conducted.
 The subsequent governor, Robert Ehrlich, ended the moratorium and resumed executions in 2004.